 - Liaising with others (when needed) to help make changes happen

-- Keeping confidential records of all sessions
+- Maintaining confidential records of all counselling sessions

-- Developing non-judgemental relationships of trust and respect
+- Building relationships of trust and respect

-- Empathising but challenging where necessary
+- Empathising but challenging when necessary

 Counselling Near Carlton